Reza-Ardestani/Bminor-Compiler/README.md

 (For this course, implementing "Intermediate code, and optimizations were not necessary and has left for interested readers, perhaps you!)

-Understanding the structure of input language
+Understanding the structure of the input language
 ====
 As we know, every programming language has its own structure and in order to undertanding(compiling) them we should have a preknowledge about their structure.
 We can find more information about Bminor syntax [here](https://www3.nd.edu/~dthain/courses/cse40243/fall2019/bminor.html).